stylish-groupb-project/Stylish-Pro/remote-assignment/part-3/Readme.md

    - PR: remote-week3: Nextjs_post_commit (with Elastic IP)
  ```
    🚫 **NOTICE:** Incorrect commit messages won't be accepted.
-   🚫 **NOTICE:** Please deploy your 2 projects to EC2 and provide the Elastic IP with the pull request for mentor to visit.
+   🚫 **NOTICE:** Please deploy your 2 projects to EC2 and provide the Elastic IP with the pull requests for mentor to visit.
    🚫 **NOTICE:** Please make sure you had answered "Understanding Check" on whichever post.

 2. Bravo! 🎉 Having wrapped up this week's tasks, alert your mentor for a review of your GitHub repository.